 - 1. Which parts of the sales cycle can be outsourced and to whom? - 2.
 When does outsourcing make the most sense?
 The least sense?
 Why? - 3.
 What can marketers do to make outsourced sales functions more likely to succeed?

-This page titled 13.6: Outsourcing the Sales Function is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 13.6: Outsourcing the Sales Function is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.